Hedaox/ninjinknockback/README.md

 A simple knockback mod for DBC 1.4.68.

 This mod was created by me (Hedaox).
-This is a simple but very complete mod that add hundreds of new NPCs in the DBC mod made by Jinryuu (Now the mod is developped by his brother Ben).
+This mod add a proportional knockback when players or entities are attacking eachover and also add a knockback when players are charging their ki.
+This mod works with the DBC mod made by Jinryuu (Now the mod is developped by his brother Ben).
 Here his website : http://main.jingames.net/.

-Here a video showing all current NPCs added by this mod : https://www.youtube.com/watch?v=IVOn6NEMpUA
+Here a video showing the knockback in action : https://www.youtube.com/watch?v=IVOn6NEMpUA

 The NPCs use the DBC AI meaning that they can fly and use Ki Attack.
 Also with the last version of DBC some of them have now an aura !
 Also some of the NPCs are "trainers", this mean that they won't kill you if they beat you, instead they will put you into a KO state.